GarimaK1/AdvanceCabBooking1.0/README.md

 Do not use Angular 9 to use this project.
 Will throw error.

-In case you upate the dependencies, run command "npm i @angular-devkit/build-angular@0.803.23" to downgrade to req angular version.
+In case you update the dependencies, run command "npm i @angular-devkit/build-angular@0.803.23" to downgrade to req angular version.

 ## Development server